Today's featured weed is Queen Anne's Lace, Daucus Carota

 Craft Uses of Queen Anne's Lace

 For those of a crafty inclination, wild carrot flowers can be pressed and dried and used as decorations.
 They keep their form very nicely.
 You may enjoy using them for homemade greeting cards, scrapbooking or decoupage.
 If you don't have access to your own, dried pressed flowers are available for purchase, such as these on Amazon.
+Historically it was also used as perfume, by simply socking the flowers in in water.

 You can also use the flowers for a nifty science experiment to show how plants draw up water using capillary action.
 Simple clip some blossoms (try not to smash the stems) and place them in some water with food coloring in it.
 The blooms will slowly change color as the plant draws in water from below.
 You can keep it simple, or make up a multi-colored arrangement.